-- The graphics available on the public COVID-19 dashboard - The Risk Assessment Group (RAG) updating the weekly epidemiological situation through a report validated by the Risk Management Group (RMG) and published every Friday in French and Dutch - Further details on the methodology applied for the wastewater surveillance can be found in the Appendix Methodology document (access online).
+- The graphics available on the public COVID-19 dashboard - The Risk Assessment Group (RAG) updating the weekly epidemiological situation through a report validated by the Risk Management Group (RMG) and published every Friday in French and Dutch. - Further details on the methodology applied for the wastewater surveillance can be found in the Appendix Methodology document (access online).

 &lt;sup>1 Due to the recent flooding events, the treatment plants from Wegnez (Verviers) and Grosses-Battes (Liège) are temporarily out of order.
 These two areas had therefore not been screened for SARS-CoV-2.
 Fortunately, Liège is still well represented within this surveillance, however Verviers is not.
-No samples were received for the area of Ghent (see number 17 on the map below, Figure 1).
+From this week on (13th of October), the covered area of Soumagne is added to the surveillance.